chtheodoro/habfuzz/README.md

 c.
 Ten-fold cross validation is also internally applied to calculate model performance as the percentage of correctly classified instances.

 d.
 New habitat suitability metrics added:
 i.
-Overall Suitability Index (OSI) - The sum of all habitat suitability values of the computational mesh
-ii.
-Normalized OSI (nOSI) - OSI normalized by dividing with the number of wetted nodes in the mesh
-iii.
-Certainty of prediction (COP): The ratio of the No. of microhabitat combinations actually found in the training dataset to the total No. of cells in the computational mesh; Habfuzz applies a trick when a microhabitat combination is not found in the training dataset and instead of returning some arbitrary habitat suitability value for a particular cell (e.g. -1), it uses the value of its neighboring cell in the domain
-iv.
-Percentage of wetted cells in the computational mesh at each Q scenario (w)
+Overall Suitability Index (OSI) - The sum of all habitat suitability values of the computational mesh. ii.
+Normalized OSI (nOSI) - OSI normalized by dividing with the number of wetted nodes in the mesh. iii.
+Certainty of prediction (COP): The ratio of the No. of microhabitat combinations actually found in the training dataset to the total No. of cells in the computational mesh; Habfuzz applies a trick when a microhabitat combination is not found in the training dataset and instead of returning some arbitrary habitat suitability value for a particular cell (e.g. -1), it uses the value of its neighboring cell in the domain. iv.
+Percentage of wetted cells in the computational mesh at each Q scenario (w).
 v.
-Habitat connectivity (C): The ratio of connected (neighboring) cells with habitat suitability higher than 0.6 to the total number of wetted cells with habitat suitability higher than 0.6
-vi.
-Habitat availability (A): The ratio of connected (neighboring) cells with habitat suitability higher than 0.6 to the total number of cells in the study reach (wetted and dry)
+Habitat connectivity (C): The ratio of connected (neighboring) cells with habitat suitability higher than 0.6 to the total number of wetted cells with habitat suitability higher than 0.6. vi.
+Habitat availability (A): The ratio of connected (neighboring) cells with habitat suitability higher than 0.6 to the total number of cells in the study reach (wetted and dry).

 ### Why Habfuzz?
 Habfuzz is a fully automated software, which calculates the instream habitat suitability by utilizing